Art19em04/GCPC/README.md

 GCPC is designed as a practical gesture-control utility for Windows.
 It provides a desktop UI for enabling camera tracking, turning gesture control on or off, configuring gesture bindings, calibrating recognition, and packaging the application into a standalone executable.

-At the current stage, the project already includes a working control panel, gesture settings, calibration запуск, logging, critical-error handling, and one-file EXE build support.
+At the current stage, the project already includes a working control panel, gesture settings, calibration, logging, critical-error handling, and one-file EXE build support.

 ---